ItsRaelx/MessengerBot/README.md

 - Ensure your Facebook Messenger bot and webhook are correctly set up and integrated.
 - Before deploying, always ensure your environment variables are securely configured.
 - This is a basic implementation.
 For more advanced features or security measures, consider enhancing the codebase further.

-## Contribution

-Feel free to fork the project, open an issue, or submit a pull request.